dmitry-ivanov/laravel-console-logger/README.md

 ### Custom exceptions

 You can throw an exception of any type from your code, and it would be properly handled by an exceptions handler.
-However, if you want to pass an additional context to your exception, use `Illuminated\Console\Exceptions\RuntimeException` class:
+However, if you want to pass an additional context to exception, use `Illuminated\Console\Exceptions\RuntimeException` class:

 ```php
 use Illuminated\Console\Exceptions\RuntimeException;